Below are some very brief sketches of the life stories of some well known figures from earlier Quaker history.

 JAMES NAYLOR 1616 – 1660

 James Naylor had been a soldier in Cromwell’s “new model army” during the civil war, but after the king’s defeat took to farming in Yorkshire.
 It was here that he heard George Fox preach and was instantly converted (or, as Quakers say, “convinced”) and left everything behind to become one of the “valiant 60”, the first wave of Quaker missionaries, travelling around the country.
-Naylor’s eloquence and powerful rhetoric led to his becoming one of the pre-eminent figures in the Quaker movement.
+Although his active ministry lasted for only eight years, Naylor’s eloquence and powerful rhetoric led to his becoming one of the pre-eminent figures in the Quaker movement.
+He was one of the most radical of the Quaker preachers, continually lambasting the rich and powerful.
 In 1655 he moved to London to guide the movement there, but he unfortunately fell under the influence of a group of Ranter women whose extravagant adulation caused him to lose his sense of proportion and become the centre of a personality cult.
 His downfall came in October 1656 when he led a procession of his admirers into Bristol, riding on a donkey in a deliberate imitation of Christ’s entry into Jerusalem.
 The authorities reacted swiftly.
 He was arrested, tried for blasphemy and sentenced to a terrible punishment, being branded on the forehead and having his tongue bored through before being cast into prison for almost three years.
 This episode unfortunately did a lot of harm to the reputation of Quakerism, as Naylor himself realised and regretted, after having come back to his senses.
 He died at the age of 42 from injuries sustained after being mugged on the road near to Huntingdon by unknown assailants.

 FAVOURITE JAMES NAYLOR QUOTATIONS :